tigerlcl/tigerlcl.github.io/index.md

 I am a Ph.D. student at the [Data Science and Analytics Thrust](https://dsa.hkust-gz.edu.cn/), Information Hub, The Hong Kong University of Science and Technology (Guangzhou).
 Currently, I am supervised by [Prof. Nan Tang](https://nantang.github.io/) and co-supervised by [Prof. Yuyu Luo](https://luoyuyu.vip/).
-I received my B.S. degree in Information Engineering (minor in Computer Science) from the Chinese University of Hong Kong (CUHK) in 2020.
+I received my B.Eng degree in Information Engineering (minor in Computer Science) from the Chinese University of Hong Kong (CUHK) in 2020.

 I was born and raised in Kunming, Yunnan.
 Then I moved to Hong Kong 🇭🇰 for my undergraduate study.
 After graduation, I worked as a Data Scientist @ [Measurable AI](https://measurable.ai/en-US/), a local startup company, for several years.
 I was gracefully admitted to HKUST(GZ) in Spring 2024.